Rules and Organisation of PhD Studies

 PAD clause 32: The defence (except a private discussion specified in section 34) will be recorded as an audio or video file and preserved in accordance with the procedure in force at the university.
 In the event of a private defence, access restrictions will be established on the files.

 Please note!
-The requirement of recording the defence will enter into force 1.01.2015
+The requirement of recording the defence entered into force on 1.01.2015

 33. A defence consists of the following parts (the order may change):